SIMPler realisation of Scalar Dark Matter: Introduction

-Strongly Interacting Massive Particle (SIMP) provides an interesting alternative to predict the freeze out through number changing process within the dark sector itself through for example, $3\to 2$ or $4 \to 2$ process.
-Evidently, for these processes to contribute significantly, one assumes very small $2 \to 2$ annihilation to SM aka very small DM-SM interaction and therefore has a natural explanation of non-observation of DM in direct and collider searches.
-DM in such a framework typically has a sub-GeV mass and a large self-scattering cross section, unlike the WIMP case~\cite{yonit}.
+Strongly Interacting Massive Particle (SIMP) predicts an interesting alternative to produce the freeze out through number changing process within the dark sector itself through for example, $3_{\rm DM}\to 2_{\rm DM}$ or $4_{\rm DM} \to 2_{\rm DM}$ processes.
+Evidently, for these processes to contribute significantly and govern the freeze-out, one requires very small $2_{\rm DM} \to 2_{\rm SM}$ annihilation, i.e. very small DM-SM interaction.
+Therefore SIMP models have a natural explanation for non-observation of DM in direct and collider searches.
+DM in such a framework typically has sub-GeV mass and a large self-scattering cross section, unlike the WIMP case~\cite{yonit}.
 Then, although such a large self-scattering cross section is constrained by Bullet cluster~\cite{bullet} and spherical halo shapes, it can lead to distinct signatures in galaxies and galaxy clusters, such as the offset of the dark matter sub halo from the galaxy centre, as hinted in Abell 3827~\cite{abell}.
-Recently in~\cite{yonit} it was shown that if we consider a paradigm where DM particles have a strong number changing self interaction, then the required thermal relic density parameter can be met along with addressing the problems like core vs cusp \cite{ccp} and too big to fail \cite{tbtf} that poses a conundrum to face.
+Recently in~\cite{yonit}, it was shown that if we consider a paradigm where DM particles have a strong number changing self interaction, then the required thermal relic density can be obtained along with addressing the problems like core vs cusp \cite{ccp} and too big to fail \cite{tbtf} that poses a conundrum to face.